-- After you select Integrated in the Integration Options window, a list of integrations is displayed. - ◆ Select either Cisco Adaptive Security Appliances, Cisco Content Engine, Cisco PIX Firewall, or Cisco Routers, as appropriate for your environment, and click Next. - ◆ When prompted to select Transparent User Identification, select None if you plan to configure authentication of users through your Cisco product. - Follow the onscreen prompts to complete the installation.
+- Select Integrated in the Integration Options window.
+A list of integrations is displayed. - Select either Cisco Adaptive Security Appliances, Cisco Content Engine, Cisco PIX Firewall, or Cisco Routers, as appropriate for your environment, and then click Next. - When prompted to select an agent for Transparent User Identification, select None if you plan to configure user authentication through your Cisco product. - Follow the onscreen prompts and the instructions in the Installation Guide to finish installing Websense software.